Droppings, Scat, & Feces Identification

 - What time of day do you find the droppings?
 Would they have been left at night or during the day?

 - What is above the scat?
-Could it have dropped from a tree or overhanging plant?
+Could it have been dropped from a tree or overhanging plant?

 Questions that rarely help identify feces.